 In counties with 3,000,000 or more inhabitants, beginning in taxable year 2010, each taxpayer who has been granted an exemption under this Section must reapply on an annual basis.
 The chief county assessment officer shall mail the application to the taxpayer.
-In counties with less than 3,000,000 inhabitants, the county board may by resolution provide that if a person has been granted a homestead exemption under this Section, the person previously granted a homestead exemption assessor or chief county assessment officer requires annual application for verification of eligibility for an exemption once granted under this Section, the application shall be mailed to the taxpayer. - The assessor or chief county assessment officer shall notify each person who qualifies for an exemption under this Section that the person may also qualify for deferral of real estate taxes under the Senior Citizens Real Estate Tax Deferral Act.
-The notice shall set forth the qualifications needed for deferral of real estate taxes, the address and telephone number of county collector, and a statement that applications for deferral of real estate taxes may be obtained from the county collector. - Notwithstanding Sections 6 and 8 of the State Mandates Act, no reimbursement by the State is required for the implementation of any mandate created by this Section. - 20 (Source: P.A.
-97-38, eff.
-6-28-11; 97-227, eff.
-1-1-12; 97-813, - 21 eff.
-7-13-12; 98-7, eff.
-4-23-13; 98-104, eff.
-7-22-13; 98-756, - 22 eff.
-7-16-14.) - 23 Section 99.
+In all counties with less than 3,000,000 inhabitants, the county board may by resolution provide that if a person has been granted a homestead exemption under this 1 2 Section, the person qualifying need not reapply for the 3 exemption.

+If In counties with less than 3,000,000 inhabitants, if the assessor or chief county assessment officer requires annual application for verification of eligibility for an exemption once granted under this Section, the application shall be mailed to the taxpayer.

+The assessor or chief county assessment officer shall notify each person who qualifies for an exemption under this Section that the person may also qualify for deferral of real estate taxes under the Senior Citizens Real Estate Tax Deferral Act.
+The notice shall set forth the qualifications needed for deferral of real estate taxes, the address and telephone number of county collector, and a statement that applications for deferral of real estate taxes may be obtained from the county collector.

+In counties with 3,000,000 or more inhabitants, the assessor and the county recorder of deeds shall establish a policy and practice for the regular exchange of information for the purpose of alerting the assessor whenever the transfer of ownership of any property receiving an exemption under this Section has occurred.
+When such a transfer occurs, the assessor shall mail a notice to the new owner of the property (i) informing the new owner that the exemption will remain in place through the year of the transfer, after which it will be

+- 1 cancelled, and (ii) providing information pertaining to the - 2 rules for reapplying for the exemption if the homeowner - 3 qualifies. - 4 Notwithstanding Sections 6 and 8 of the State Mandates Act, - 5 no reimbursement by the State is required for the - 6 implementation of any mandate created by this Section. - 7 (Source: P.A.
+99-180, eff.
+7-29-15; 100-401, eff.
+8-25-17.) - 8 Section 99.
 Effective date.
-This Act takes effect upon 24 becoming law.
+This Act takes effect upon - 9 becoming law.

-- 1 under this Section qualifying need not reapply for the 2 exemption. - In counties with less than 3,000,000 inhabitants, if the